-The music collection at the Merrill-Cazier Library is organized according to Library of Congress classification and is located on the library's lower level:
+The music collection at the Merrill-Cazier Library is organized according to Library of Congress classification and is located on the library's third floor:

 Scholarly editions of the complete works of selected composers (M3) can be found in the Library Media Collections/Course Reserves.